NitchayaninT/data-mining/Process/ch8/Regression.md

 Not all points can be kept inside a margin (ε).
 Some are allowed to be outside the margin WITH some penalty -> we have to **MINIMIZE total penalty**
 - Like SVM, penalty term is controlled by parameter C
 - Big C = high penalty, smaller margin.
 Small C = low penalty
-- BUT...why don't we just max
+- BUT...why don't we just maximize the margin?
+	- Because the ε-tube is **not a margin between classes**, it is an "acceptable error tolerance" and not something to optimize
+	- the margin is used to ignore small errors (inside ε) and penalize big errors (outside ε)
-SVR can support nonlinear data via **kernel trick**
+	- if margin is maximize, the model becomes a flat line SVR can support nonlinear data via **kernel trick**